hackerspacesg/hackerspace.sg/contents/faq/_index/main.markdown

 ## I'd like to visit Hackerspace.SG.
 Do I need to make an appointment?

-No. Just visit us any time between the following timings, subjected to any member's physical presence:
+No. Just visit us any time between the following timings, subjected to any member's availability:
 Monday - Friday: 10AM - 10PM
 Weekends & public holidays: 2PM - 10PM